-This model of co-teaching not only exposes students to the field of compliance in theory and practice, but it also promotes networking with successful BLS alumni on a very intimate scale an invaluable experience.
-"The class brings students in touch with alumni working in the field who can share not only their substantial knowledge of the law, but also stories of their own career paths," said Fanto.
-"It's a great opportunity to learn and to network, and get a true sense of what a day in the life of a compliance lawyer is really like," he added.
+This model of co-teaching not only exposes students to the field of compliance in theory and practice, but it also promotes networking with successful BLS alumni on a very intimate scale-an invaluable experience.
+"The class brings students in touch with alumni working in the field who can

-"The culture is changing good compliance is no longer just an obligation.
+"The culture is changing-good compliance is no longer just an obligation.
 It must be ingrained in company culture."